manmal/hn-android/README.md

 This is the official repo for **HN**, an unofficial Hacker News client for Android, built for reliability and usability.
 The introductory blog post can be found at [blog address].

-If you find any issues, please post them into the [Issues section](https://github.com/manmal/hn-android/issues) or send me a [Pull request](https://github.com/manmal/hn-android/pulls) for the change.
+If you find any issues, please post them into the [Issues section](https://github.com/manmal/hn-android/issues), send a [Pull request](https://github.com/manmal/hn-android/pulls), or tweet me at [@manuelmaly](https://twitter.com/manuelmaly/).

 This project is early beta, please set your expectations accordingly.